Doctor of Ministry Programs

 The DMin course-of-study comprises nine one-unit courses, including six core courses and three elective courses.
 Core and elective courses are normally offered as five-day intensives on McCormick’s Chicago campus.
 Each course requires advance preparation, classroom engagement, and a course project applied in the student’s place of ministry.
 Students normally take three courses per calendar year.

 Additionally, all students must produce a thesis project that explores in-depth an issue or practice of ministry within their current ministry context.
+For more information about the thesis project, check out the syllabus.

 Students move through core course with the same cohort group, providing the diverse, rich, challenging, supportive learning environment – a hallmark of a McCormick doctor-of-ministry degree.
 Core courses are taught by McCormick Faculty.